alexd2212/alexd2212/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

+👋 About me

 Hi!
 I'm a Web Application Development (DAW) student, and I'm currently at a stage where I'm passionate about diving into the world of new technologies.
 My main goal is to expand my knowledge in both front-end and back-end development.
 I firmly believe that having a solid foundation in both areas will give me the ability to tackle and find creative solutions to any problem that arises.

-But my life isn't limited to just code.
-I'm also an enthusiast of Brazilian Jiu-Jitsu, a martial art that teaches me discipline and perseverance.
-When I need to disconnect from the screen, I love to immerse myself in the world of video games, whether it's exploring fantastic worlds or competing with other players.
-And if there's one thing that defines me, it's my insatiable curiosity.
-I love to learn and understand how things work, so I don't hesitate to ask questions to anyone who crosses my path (even walls if they could answer!).

-In short, I'm a DAW student with a great thirst for technological knowledge, a Jiu-Jitsu practitioner, a gamer at heart, and someone who is always willing to ask questions to keep learning.
+🌱 I’m currently learning ...

+I'm currently focused on expanding my knowledge in both front-end and back-end development to become a versatile problem solver.

+👯 I’m looking forward to collaborate on open source projects.

+I'm eager to collaborate on open-source projects and learn from others in the community.

+✔ Ask me about anything, I am happy to help

+Feel free to ask me anything, I'm always happy to share what I know and learn from your questions.

+Outside tech,

+💜 I enjoy practicing Brazilian Jiu-Jitsu, which teaches me discipline and perseverance.
+🎮 I love playing video games to unwind and explore different worlds.
+❓ I'm also someone with an insatiable curiosity and I'm always asking questions to understand how things work.

-- 📫 Reach out to me at: <a href="valexduranc22@gmail.com">alexduranc22@gmail.com</a>
+📫 Reach out to me at:

+alexduranc22@gmail.com

 ## My Skills Include